wholovesalife/til/xargs-signal.md

 ## With GNU parallel

 `parallel` handles this better — it has `--halt` and built-in signal forwarding.
 Worth it if you're doing complex fan-out jobs.

+## Note on -I{} and whitespace

+ replaces  literally in the command string.
+Arguments with spaces break it unless you quote carefully.
+Use  for safe whitespace handling.